Gulbali Institute PhD Scholarships

-The Gulbali Institute will be offering PhD scholarships for outstanding research scholars commencing in Session 2 2025.
+The Gulbali Institute will be offering PhD scholarships for outstanding research scholarships commencing in Session 2 2025.

 We are offering up to three teams of PhD students to be recruited into “Challenge” projects, which are addressing key elements of the Gulbali mission.